Or, Are You Ready to Hear Your Book Isn’t Ready to Publish?

 Remember, you don’t have to take every suggestion.
 They may not all be gold, after all, and if you take some, others may become unnecessary.
 Have a good reason for taking or leaving the editorial advice.
 And be honest with yourself about what you’re doing – don’t reject a change because it will require a lot of work.

 Sadly, you can’t just ignore editorial feedback from publishing professionals and skip merrily on as though it never happened.
-Well, you technically can – you’re an adult, and it’s still your book – but if you just toss your head and say ‘the editor is wrong, and I’ll show them, and I’ll do it my way like Frank bloody Sinatra’ and then flounce off to self-publish with your manuscript as is, you may be in for a shock, because if you weren’t ready to hear an editor explain as gently as possible that you’re a long way from done, you are absolutely NOT ready for 1-star reader reviews.
+Well, you technically can – you’re an adult, and it’s still your book – but if you just toss your head and say ‘the editor is wrong, and I’ll show them, and I’ll do it my way like Frank bloody Sinatra’ and then flounce off to self-publish with your manuscript as is, you may be in for a shock, because if you weren’t ready to hear an editor explain as gently as possible that the book is a long way from finished, you are absolutely NOT ready for 1-star reader reviews.

 If you’re ready to get some editorial feedback on your book and put in the work to make it ready to publish, a manuscript assessment might be your best next step to getting there.